 Forgiveness is a big, complicated topic.
 We often see stories about forgiveness play out in the media, and it probably plays a large role in our personal lives as well.
 That’s why we wanted to talk about it with philosopher and host of the UnMute Podcast, Myisha Cherry, who’s put a lot of thought into the ethics of forgiveness.
 On today’s show you’ll hear about a fascinating facet of her work: the ethics of convincing victims–particularly victims who are marginalized–to forgive.
 When people try to persuade victims to forgive, they often resort to using “moral exemplars of forgiveness” or models of forgiveness like Martin Luther King Jr. or Nelson Mandela.
 Myisha claims that when people try to persuade victims to forgive, using moral exemplars alone to convince them is wrong.

-Summary: In this episode, our host Andy Cullison joins the cultural historian Chris Hager to discuss the phrase, “the right side of history.”
+Summary: In this episode, the cultural historian Chris Hager joins us to discuss the phrase, “the right side of history.”
 When did we start using this phrase?
 When is it most often used?
 Is it legitimate reason to change one’s mind about an issue?